deephaven/deephaven-core/README.md

 ## Connect to the server

 The Deephaven UI is accessible from a web browser.
 For a server running locally on port 10000, it can be connected to via `https://localhost:10000/ide`.
 For a server running remotely on port 10000, it can be connected to via `https://<hostname>:10000/ide`.
 If using authentication, enter credentials to gain access to the IDE.
-Deephaven recommends Chrome or Firefox for use.
-Other browsers are not officially supported.
+For information on what browsers are supported, see [here](https://github.com/deephaven/web-client-ui#browser-support).

 ## First query